Truro City F.C.: Post-administration

 Hodges was replaced in June 2013 by Steve Massey, returning for his third spell as manager, having been in the post previously between 1992–94 and 2005–06.
 Massey was sacked on 12 March 2014 with City struggling in 19th place in the Southern League.
 The following day, Steve Tully was appointed player-manager until the end of the season.

 Tully earned the job on a permanent basis, and under his guidance Truro were promoted back to the Conference South, renamed the National League South, after winning the 2014–15 Southern Football League play-off final 1–0 at home to St Neots Town on 4 May 2015.

 The 2015–16 season in the National League South would be just the second time Truro had played at that level, where they finished 4th and reached the playoffs, losing to Maidstone United in the semi-finals.
 The 2016–17 season saw the club do less well, finishing 19th, just one place above the relegation zone.
 Tully was relieved of his managerial duties and replaced by Lee Hodges, who had only left the club three years prior.

 In 2017–18, the club bounced back and finished 7th, which again qualified them for the play-offs, in which they lost 3–1 to Hampton & Richmond Borough in the qualifying-round.
 That season also saw the club go on an FA Cup run, making the first round proper, where they were beaten 3–1 by Charlton Athletic at The Valley, Tyler Harvey being the Truro goalscorer.

 The club's lack of consistency was prominent again in the 2018–19 season, where after just two games long-serving manager Lee Hodges resigned.
-The club poached Taunton Town manager Leigh Robinson and his assistant Michael Meaker, but they were both sacked in March 2019, with the club 19th in the league.
-Paul Wilkinson was named caretaker-manager but couldn't save the club, who eventually finished 20th and were relegated to the Southern League.
+The club poached Taunton Town manager Leigh Robinson and his assistant Michael Meaker, but they were both dismissed in March 2019, with the club 19th in the league.
+Paul Wilkinson was named caretaker-manager but the club eventually finished 20th and were relegated to the Southern League.
 Wilkinson left the club to become manager of EFL League One side Bury.

 The 2020s

 End of an era

 The club appointed former Plymouth Argyle player Paul Wotton ahead of the 2019–20 season in what would be his first managerial appointment.
 Wotton would oversee five seasons of stability and progress at Truro City culminating in a return to the National League South in the 2022–23 season, with a last minute goal securing a 3–2 win in the play-off final against Bracknell Town.
-Wotton, in his final season at Truro would lead the club to a respectable 16th place finish in the National League South having dealt with numerous ground-sharing changes, fixture pile-ups and a continued absence of home fixtures in the county.
+Wotton, in his final season at Truro would lead the club to a respectable 16th-place finish in the National League South having dealt with numerous ground-sharing changes, fixture pile-ups and a continued absence of home fixtures in the county.